ganeshannt/KnowledgeReplica/README.md

 - [Maven 3](https://maven.apache.org)

-## Running the application locally
+## Running the application locally :computer:

 First, clone the repository to your local machine: